Stay.com

 Stay.com offline maps

-Stay allowed travelers to download the entire city for offline use.
-This was not limited to the map – the offline bundle would include all the curated city guides, with images, editorial descriptions, and contact details.
+Stay.com allowed travelers to download the entire city for offline use.
+This was not limited to the map – the offline bundle included all the curated city guides, with images, editorial descriptions, and contact details.

 We offered the most sophisticated offline support in the travel space for several years.
 Changes made to a collaborative city guide while offline, would seamlessly be synced with other travelers when you go back online, including conflict resolution.

-In ~2015, this was a big deal, due to wildly high data costs abroad, and fewer public WiFi networks than what we are used to today.
+In 2015, this was a big deal, due to wildly high data costs abroad, and fewer public WiFi networks than what we have today.

 Stay.com brand identity